-Room dimensions: you need to type in the length, width, and height of the room.
-If your room has a different shape that a rectangular cuboid, you can also input the surface area directly.
+Room dimensions: you need to type in the room's length, width, and height.
+If your room has a different shape than a rectangular cuboid, you can also input the surface area directly (obtain it with our surface area calculator).
 We recommend that you measure the height of your room anyhow if you want to include pattern repeat into the calculations.

 Doors: you can leave the default dimensions of doors or customize them.
-Once you will type the number of doors in, the wallpaper calculator will find their area automatically.
+Once you type in the number of doors, the wallpaper calculator will find their area automatically.

 Windows: again, you can choose the default dimensions or type in custom ones.
 If you have windows of different sizes in your room, you can also calculate the total area manually and input this value into the appropriate box.

-Wallpaper specifications: these includes values such as the cost of one wallpaper roll, its length, width, and the paper repeat (measured vertically).
-All of these values can be found on the wallpaper packaging.
+Wallpaper specifications: these include values such as the cost of one wallpaper roll, its length, width, and the paper repeat (measured vertically).
+You can find all of these values on the wallpaper packaging.